Aniket205kadam/NamasteApp/README.md

 🔹 Conversational AI Integration
 → Built-in AI assistant powered by Spring AI and Ollama for chatbot-style replies.

+🔹Enhance messages using AI
+-> Build-in feature where by just one-clicked improve the message using AI

 🔹 Containerized Deployment
 → Docker-ready for easy deployment and scalability.